 The upshot of desktop digital label printing

-With this technology anybody can print what they need, when it’s needed!
+With this technology anybody can print what they need when it’s needed!
 Anybody can personalise, reduce overheads, and react in an instant to market trends.
-All of which opens up the ability to compete with the traditional super-brands when it comes to areas such as shelf space in supermarkets, webspace online, or major contracts in almost any industry.
+All of which opens up the ability to compete with the traditional super-brands when it comes to areas such as shelf space in supermarkets, web space online, or major contracts in almost any industry.
 No specialised print training is needed.
-In fact, for the majority of those leaving school today, the necessary IT knowledge and the basic use of graphic design software are ingrained in their conscious.
+In fact, for the majority of those leaving school today, the necessary IT knowledge and the basic use of graphic design software is ingrained in their conscious.

-As such, I strongly believe that digital label printing truly is the great leveller.
+As such, I strongly believe that digital label printing truly is the great leveler.